SMSpp-Project/UCBlock/tools/DataConverter/README.md

 - `energy_community_model_NA` (i.e., No Asset case)
 - `energy_community_model_NC` (i.e., No Cooperative case)

-Moreover, it can take an additional parameter to enforce the generation of the physical ECNetworkBlock(s), i.e.;
+Moreover, for tests purposes, it can take an additional parameter to enforce the generation of the physical ECNetworkBlock(s), i.e.;

 ```
 julia csv2nc4.jl [yml] --with-network-blocks